oss4j/oss4j-groovy-samples/README.md

 This repository contains some [*Groovy*][groovy] samples:

    * [groovy-java-mix-sample](groovy-java-mix-sample) - sample project that has mixed Java and Groovy source code and junit test and uses the `groovy-eclipse-compiler` to compile the code.
+   * [groovy-java-mix-gmaven-sample](groovy-java-mix-gmaven-sample) - sample project that has mixed Java and Groovy source code and junit test and uses the `gmaven` plugin to compile the code.

 ## Cloning